alfredoalvaradoenciso/descriptive-statistics/README.md

 # Descriptive Statistics

 <div>
-Table.
-Descriptive statistics
+<span>Table.
+Descriptive statistics </span>
 <img src="descriptive.png" alt="Descriptive statistics output" />
-Note: Mean of variables.
+<span> Note: Mean of variables.
 Standard errors are in parenthesis.
-Significance for mean test between treated and not treated: * significant at 10%, ** significant at 5%, and *** significant at 1%.
+Significance for mean test between treated and not treated: * significant at 10%, ** significant at 5%, and *** significant at 1%. </span>
 </div>